 - Ideal beginner inflatable paddle board volume range: 220L – 280L

 Intermediate to Advanced Paddle Boards

-If you have been paddle boarding for over a year now and are considering buying a paddleboard that is more advanced, follow the equation below.
-There is not an equation for inflatable paddle boards because most inflatable paddle boards are for all skill levels (beginner – advanced).
+If you have been paddle boarding for over a year now and are considering buying a paddleboard that is more advanced, you can ride a board with less volume.
+There is no single equation for inflatable paddle boards because most inflatable paddle boards are for all skill levels (beginner – advanced).

 Different paddle board styles

 - SUP Fishing